-The staff of Planning has conducted a review of all relevant land use controls, zoning ordinances, building codes, and related fees and charges to identify and address any that may be considered barriers to affordable housing.
+The staff within the Planning Department has conducted a review of all relevant land use controls, zoning ordinances, building codes, and related fees and charges to identify and address any that may be considered barriers to affordable housing.
 None of these items appeared to be barriers to affordable housing.